 AmeriCorps VISTA Project

-The Montana Legal Services Association AmeriCorps*VISTA project builds permanent infrastructure and capacity in non-profit organizations and communities.
-In cooperation with the Corporation for National and Community Service, MLSA has developed VISTA projects as a way to expand MLSA's capacity to provide services to poverty-stricken Montanans.
+Montana Legal Services Association no longer hosts the AmeriCorps*VISTA project.
+The project existed for many years and helped build permanent infrastructure and capacity in non-profit organizations and communities.
+In cooperation with the Corporation for National and Community Service, MLSA developed VISTA projects as a way to expand MLSA's capacity to provide services to poverty-stricken Montanans.

-MLSA VISTA members serve in various locations throughout Montana and concentrate within one of three specific service areas: asset development, domestic violence or poverty law.
-MLSA VISTA members serve for a year to help bring individuals and communities out of the cycle of poverty.
+MLSA VISTA members served in various locations throughout Montana and concentrated within one of three specific service areas: asset development, domestic violence or poverty law.
+To learn more about current VISTA opportunities in Montana, please visit the website of the Governor's Offfice of Community Service.